LukeDitria/mini_ai_camera/README.md

 ```commandline
 sudo reboot now
 ```
 ### picamera2 tells us to install system wide
 ### Therefore we need to install opencv etc, also at the system level...
 ### E.G.
 ```commandline
 sudo apt install python3-opencv
 ```

+### If you're using the Lite OS you will also need to install:

 ### Install pip requirements including system-wide packages (we need to use the system picamera2 install...)
 ```commandline